yikwebapi/AndroidAssignment/README.md

 <h1>Installation And running </h1>
-Android studio must be 3.4 or newer (NEWEST Android STUDIO)
+Android studio must be 3.4 or newer (NEWEST Android studio)

 **Support**